Rydberg formula: Bohr's interpretation and derivation of the constant

 where he uses frequency $\nu$ (proportional to wavenumber).

 Thus he has been able to compute the value of Rydberg's heuristic constant $N_0$ from his atom theory and set the integers $\mu_1$ and $\mu_2$ to zero.
 The effect is to predict new series corresponding to $\tau_2 = 1$ in the extreme ultraviolet unknown to Rydberg.

 In Bohr's conception of the atom, the integer Rydberg (and Balmer) n numbers represent electron orbitals at different integral distances from the atom.
 A frequency (or spectral energy) emitted in a transition from n_{1} to n_{2} therefore represents the photon energy emitted or absorbed when an electron makes a jump from orbital 1 to orbital 2.

 Later models found that the values for n_{1} and n_{2} corresponded to the principal quantum numbers of the two orbitals.

+The Rydberg formula can be interpreted both through the semi-classical Bohr model and through fully quantum-mechanical treatments of the hydrogen atom.
+In the Bohr model, electrons occupy quantized orbits whose energies vary.
+When an electron transitions from a higher level to a lower level a photon is emitted with a wavelength matching the Rydberg expression.
+Modern quantum mechanics arrives at the same result from the Schrödinger equation for an electron bound by a Coulomb potential.
+Differences in the energy eigenvalues of the hydrogen atom reproduce the observed Rydberg dependence, while relativistic and spin corrections appear when the Dirac equation, fine-structure interactions, and quantum electrodynamics (QED) effects are included.
+These refinements explain small deviations from the simple formula, such as the Lamb shift and hyperfine splittings in hydrogen-like systems.